arulrevtest/helloworld_helm/README.md

     $ terraform apply -auto-approve
 ```

-Once that terraform apply completes, download the credentials for the cluster using the [gcloud CLI](https://cloud.google.com/sdk/):
+Download the credentials for the cluster using the [gcloud CLI](https://cloud.google.com/sdk/):
 ```shell
 $ gcloud container clusters get-credentials jenkins-cd Fetching cluster endpoint and auth data.